-The World and Adventures of Master Detective Nicely Strongoak and Writer Terry Newman.
-The #1 USA Kindle Epic Fantasy ***** Bestseller "Detective Strongoak and the Case of the Dead Elf" now joined by his new adventures: "The King of Elfland's Little Sister" and "Dwarf Girls Don't Dance."
+Concerning the World and Adventures of author and scriptwriter Terry Newman and his various adventures with the written (and sung!) word in the worlds of publishing, film, theatre, television and audio.
+Featuring the #1 USA Kindle Epic Fantasy ***** Bestseller "Detective Strongoak and the Case of the Dead Elf" and its sequels "The King of Elfland's Little Sister" and "Dwarf Girls Don't Dance."
+Plus the first volume of the new series: "Camelot Noir".

 In order to celebrate the forthcoming paperback release of ‘Detective Strongoak and the Case of the Dead Elf’ we will be giving away a free Detective Strongoak novella: ‘Dwarf Girls Don’t Dance’.